Dev-Dragon/Antivirus-Client/readme.md

 ----------------------------746262877764172707517154--
 ```

-DevDragon Web Service will scan the file immadiately and return you the following response:
+DevDragon Web Service will scan the file immediately and return you the following response:

 ```
 {